SPARK-Academy-2025/SPARK-2025/SPARK 2025_ Week 7 - Convolutional Neural Networks/README.md

 Follow the submission guidelines carefully and ensure your final notebook is pushed to your Team's GitHub repository. ✅

 ---
-## **Resources**

----
-🔥 The challenges are getting tougher, but so are you!
-Your hard work and dedication are truly paying off—keep pushing forward.
-The light at the end of the tunnel isn’t just shining; it’s blazing for you!
-Keep going, keep coding, and keep striving for greatness! 🚀 See you all in the next session.
-Happy coding! 🎉💻
----

----

 # GitHub and Kaggle Set up
 [Video | Introduction to Kaggle](https://youtu.be/0nKvu6x9dU4)